rbourgeois33/coalesced_vs_uncoalesced_bench/README.md

 }
 ```

 The benchmark varies the random indirection size from `0` to the full vector size.
-The vector size is chosen to fully utilize GPU memory bandwidth: Increasing the size beyond this point no longer improves throughput.
+The vector size is 2^28 doubles, which should fully utilize GPU memory bandwidth: Increasing the size beyond this point no longer improves throughput.

 ---